NicKarlovich/oneDNDConversion/rules/4th_level_feats.md

 * Now you are not slowed when moving a grappled creature
 * 1/turn: Additionally, when you hit a creature to grapple with unarmed strike, you can deal damage as a part of grapple

-#### Great Wapon Master
+#### Great Weapon Master
 * Completely Redesigned, used to be -5 to hit for +10 damage on attack rolls, and when you crit or kill a creature, you could BA attack
 * Now:
     * Increase STR by 1 up to 20
     * When you crit or reduce creature to 0 hp, you can make BA attack
-    * 1/turn: When you hit a creature with a heavy weapon on your turn, as part of atack action, you can deal extra damage equal to your proficincy bonus
+    * 1/turn: When you hit a creature with a heavy weapon on your turn, as part of attack action, you can deal extra damage equal to your proficiency bonus

 #### Heavily Armoured
 * Increase CON or STR by 1, up to 20, before it was only STR